-On roadways, the Commercial Vehicle Safety Alliance launched its inaugural multi-day educational Human Trafficking Initiative to educate commercial motor vehicle drivers, motor carriers, law enforcement, and the traveling public about human trafficking.
+On roadways, in partnership with TAT, Pilot company implemented an e-learning module on human trafficking that is required of all new employees at their travel centers across North America.
+The Commercial Vehicle Safety Alliance launched its inaugural multi-day educational Human Trafficking Initiative to educate commercial motor vehicle drivers, motor carriers, law enforcement, and the traveling public about human trafficking.
 With grant funding from the Federal Motor Carrier Safety Administration, the Commercial Vehicle Safety Alliance also provides State enforcement training to State and local jurisdictions that includes information on human trafficking.
 The Commercial Vehicle Safety Alliance continues to partner with local organizations and media companies to develop and release public service announcements that feature a trafficking survivor, truck driver, and commercial vehicle enforcement officer on the risk of human trafficking within the industry, common indicators, and how to report the crime.